kannankvs/mddocs/Management VRF Design Document Namespace.md

 HARISH_TO_CHECK: I think that dhclient has to be executed even before management namespace is created.
 Or, should we execute them using "ip netns exec"?
 Change the above paragraph accordingly.

 ##### TACACS Implementation
 TACACS is a library function that is used by applications like SSHD to authenticate the users.
-When users connect to the device using SSH and if the "aaa" authentication is configured to use the tacacs+, it is expected that device shall connect to the tacacs+ server via management port and authenticate the user.
+When users connect to the device using SSH and if the "aaa" authentication is configured to use the tacacs+, it is expected that device shall connect to the tacacs+ server via management VRF (or default VRF) and authenticate the user.
 TACACS implementation contains two sub-modules, viz, NSS and PAM.
-These module codes is enhanced to support an additional parameter "--use-mgmt-vrf" while configuring the tacacs+ server IP address.
+These module code is enhanced to support an additional parameter "--use-mgmt-vrf" while configuring the tacacs+ server IP address.
 When user specifies the --use-mgmt-vrf as part of "config tacacs add --use-mgmt-vrf <tacacs_server_ip>" command, this is passed as an additional parameter to the config_db's TACPLUS_SERVER tag.
 This additional parameter is read using the script files/image_config/hostcfgd.
 This script is enhanced to add/delete the following rules as and when the tacacs server IP address is added or deleted.

+If the tacacs server is part of management network, following command should be executed to inform the tacacs module to use the management VRF.

+    C17: Configure tacacs to use management VRF to connect to the server config tacacs add --use-mgmt-vrf <tacacs_server_ip>

-A pool of 10 internal port number 62000 to 62009 are reserved for configure 10 tacacs server in the device.
+As part of this enhancement, TACACS module maintains a pool of 10 internal port numbers 62000 to 62009 for configuring upto to 10 tacacs server in the device.
-Script maintains this pool of 10 free port numbers and the next next available free port number for radius client to use.
+During initialization, module maintains this pool of 10 port numbers as "free" and it maintains the next available free port number for tacacs client to use.
 It updates the tacacs configuration file /etc/pam.d/common-auth-sonic using the following configuration.

 Ex: When user configures "config tacacs  add --use-mgmt-vrf 10.11.55.40", it fetches the next available free port (ex: 62000) and configures the destination IP for tacacs packet as "iip1" (ex: 192.168.1.1) with the next available free port (62000) as destination port as follows.

     auth    [success=done new_authtok_reqd=done default=ignore]     pam_tacplus.so server=192.168.1.1:62000 secret= login=pap timeout=5 try_first_pass

-With this tacacs configuration, when user connects to the device using SSH, the tacacs application will generate an IP packet with destination IP as iip1 (192.168.1.1) and destination port as 62000.
+With this tacacs configuration, when user connects to the device using SSH, the tacacs application will generate an IP packet with destination IP as iip1 (192.168.1.1) and destination port as "dp1" (62000).
 This packet is then routed in default namespace context, which results in sending this packet throught the veth pair to management namespace.

-In order for management namespace to understand this packet and route it to the correct tacacs server, following DNAT & SNAT rules are also added by the "hostcfgd" script.
+Such packets arriving in if1 will then be processed by management VRF (namespace).
+Using the PREROUTING rule specified below, DNAT will be applied to change the destination IP to the actual tacacs server IP address and the destination port to the actual tacacs server destination port number.

     C12: Create DNAT rule for tacacs server IP address ip netns exec management iptables -t nat -A PREROUTING -i if1 -p tcp --dport 62000 -j DNAT --to-destination <actual_tacacs_server_ip>:<dport_of_tacacs_server>
          Ex: ip netns exec management iptables -t nat -A PREROUTING -i if1 -p tcp --dport 62000 -j DNAT --to-destination 10.11.55.40:49

+This packet will then be routed using the management routing table in management VRF through the management port.
+When the packet egress out of eth0, POSTROUTING maseuerade rule will be applied to change the source IP address to the eth0's IP address.

     C13: Create SNAT rule for source IP masquerade ip netns exec management iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE

-With these rules in place, tacacs packet is then routed by the management namespace through the management interface eth0.
+With these rules, tacacs packet is then routed by the management namespace through the management interface eth0.
 While routing the packet, appropraite conntract entries are created by linux, which in turn will be used for doing the reverse NAT for the reply packets arriving from the tacacs server.
 Following diagram explains the internal packet flow for the tacacs packets that are expected to be sent out of management interface.
 ![Incoming Packet Flow](Management%20VRF%20Design%20Document%20NS%20FPP%20IOutgoing%20Pkt.svg)

 #### SNMP
 The net-snmp daemon runs on the default namespace.
 SNMP request packets coming from FPP are directly handed over using default namespace.
 SNMP requests from management interfaces are routed to default namespace using the DNAT & SNAT (and conntrack entries for reply packets) similar to other applications like SSH.
 W.r.t.
-SNMP traps originated from the device, the design similar to tacacs need to be implemented to route them through management namespace.
+SNMP traps originated from the device, the design similar to tacacs will be implemented to route them through management namespace.
-HARISH_TO_CHECK: Need to discuss on how to achieve this.
+HARISH_TO_CHECK: Update this.

 #### DHCP Client
 DHCP client gets the IP address for the management ports from the DHCP server, since it is enabled on a per interface the IP address is received automatically.
 DHCP Client has an additional option now to get the mgmt_vrf_config.sh script from the DHCP server.
 This script will be run as apart of the dhcp exit hooks and will configure management VRF when the system boots or dhclient command is issued.
 The script will also write the vrfname and eth0 ip to config_db.json and load it to be saved to ConfigDb.
 Applications requiring the MGMT interface configs can be retrived from ConfigDb.
 The default route that is being added to the default VRF needs to be removed.
 If the new option in dhclient.conf is not there the system behaves in normal mode.